 If you have time, energy and enthusiasm up your sleeve, why not put it to a good cause?
 Make your community a better place by volunteering with an established group, such as the Friends of Lane Cove National Park.
 This is a group of community volunteers who care for native plants by removing weeds, replenishing vegetation lost by bushfires and educating others.

 Would you like a buddy for a new hobby you would like to try?
 If you live in New South Wales, Like Family can help.
-Like Family is on a activity to end social isolation and loneliness due to disability, illness or aging.
+Like Family is on a mission to end social isolation and loneliness due to disability, illness or aging.
 Every Social Carer has been vetted by our staff, and are matched to our members based on interests, values and your local location.
-Like Family is fully flexible, simple and NDIS-approved – with a $40 per hour flat rate including weekends and public holidays.
+Like Family is fully flexible, simple and NDIS-approved – with a $46 per hour flat rate including weekends and public holidays.
 Sign up now and see for yourself why we have over fifty 5-star reviews on Google.